Webhooks API

 .digest('hex');

-Failed deliveries are automatically retried with exponential backoff:
+Failed deliveries (any non-2xx response or transport error) are retried with exponential backoff:

 | Attempt | Delay |